PedanticHacker/ReChess/README.md

 ## What features does ReChess provide?

-You get all the basic features for playing chess:
+You get all the basic building blocks for playing chess:

 - board
 - clocks